abysslover/deeptetrad/README.md

 # DeepTetrad Package

-A deep learning model for high-throughput fluorescent image analysis of pollen tetrads
+DeepTetrad: high-throughput analysis of meiotic tetrads by deep learning

 ## Getting Started
 A step-by-step tutorial is provided in the following sections.